Pressure metrics for cusped Hitchin components: Introduction

 \section{Introduction}

 In this paper, we construct pressure metrics on the cusped Hitchin component of Hitchin representations of a torsion-free Fuchsian lattice into $\mathsf{PSL}(d,\mathbb R)$.
 The first two metrics are mapping class group invariant, analytic Riemannian metrics.
 These metrics are associated to the first fundamental weight and the first simple root.
-Their constructions are based on earlier constructions of Bridgeman, Canary, Labourie and Sambarino \cite{BCLS,BCLS2,BCS} in the case of Hitchin components of closed surface groups.
-Our third pressure metric is new even in the case of closed surface groups.
-This final pressure metric is based on the Hilbert length and is established only when $d=3$.
-It is a mapping class group invariant path metric which is an analytic Riemannian metric off of the Fuchsian locus.
-We hope that when $d=3$, the Hilbert length pressure metric may be more natural to study given its connection to Hilbert geometry.
+Our third pressure metric is based on the Hilbert length.
+It is a mapping class group invariant path metric which is an analytic Riemannian metric off of the self-dual locus.
+These constructions are based on earlier constructions of Bridgeman, Canary, Labourie and Sambarino \cite{BCLS,BCLS2,BCS} in the case of Hitchin components of closed surface groups.

 The main new technical difficulties involve the fact that while the geodesic flow of a closed hyperbolic surface may be coded by a finite Markov shift, there is no finite Markov coding of the geodesic flow of a geometrically finite hyperbolic surface.
 Stadlbauer \cite{stadlbauer} and Ledrappier-Sarig \cite{ledrappier-sarig} provide a countable Markov coding of the (recurrent portion of the) geodesic flow of a finite area hyperbolic surface.
 In a previous paper, we used these codings, work of Canary-Zhang-Zimmer \cite{CZZ} on cusped Hitchin representations, and the Thermodynamic Formalism for countable Markov shifts, to establish counting and equidistribution results for cusped Hitchin representations.
 In this paper, we apply the theory developed in that paper to construct our pressure metrics.